 Laura Puttkamer started her presentation by discussing from a journalistic perspective how climate change is changing the landscape around us.
 She uses London as an example, and shows how the media often portrays cities as victims.
 Although, they are also villains as they produce 75% of global CO2 emissions.
 Other issues are urban heat effect, and how the poorest are most affected.
 So how can we create sustainable neighbourhoods?

 The new urban agenda, Paris agreement, SDG13, local agenda 2030, and smart cities are some of the visionary frameworks that are designed to help us develop sustainable cities.
 According to Laura, individual corporations can help in funding and implementing solutions towards tackling climate change.
 She then discusses problems and solutions from Mexico City to Copenhagen and their work towards creating sustainable spaces.
 She also mentions how different media companies portray climate change in different ways.
 For example, the Guardian uses concepts such as climate crisis instead of climate change.
 This is in an effort to draw attention towards an important topic and gain visibility.
-She concludes by discussing the elements of a sustainable neighbourhood such as sponge cities, as well as giving us some recommendations on how to create them.
+In her conclusion she discusses the elements of a sustainable neighbourhood such as sponge cities, as well as giving us some recommendations on how to create them.
+The summary of her presentation can be found here.

 Dr. Jennifer Luke on the topic of Inclusive Communities – Building Meaningfulness and Adaption in Changing Times

 Dr Jennifer Luke discussed in her presentation how to make cities and human settlements inclusive, especially in terms of career and workforce development.
-The four focus points in career development are know yourself, explore options, get focused, and take action.
-She then focuses on discussing the exploring options focus point, which has new opportunities now and, in the future.
+The four focus points in career development are know yourself, explore options, focus, and take action.
+Thereafter, she focuses on discussing the exploring options focus point, which has new opportunities now and, in the future.

 In summary, emeritus Professor John Trinder’s presentation gives us a small glimpse into how remote sensing allows us to study the land development use.
 As well as why ecosystem services are important when creating urban areas.
 Laura’s presentation helps us understand better what sustainable neighbourhoods are and what we can do to create them.
 As well as how the media can portray climate change.
 Jennifer’s presentation allows us to strive for career development within the sustainability sector as there are many new jobs in the sustainable communities sector.

-Make sure to register for the October webinar on SDG 1 & 2 – No Poverty & Zero Hunger
+Make sure to register for the October webinar on SDG1 & SDG2 – No Poverty & Zero Hunger

 Thanks, and do keep on thriving!